Ab initio study of Coulomb drag driven electron-hole bifluidity in doped graphene

 In Fig. \ref{fig:speccond}, we give the spectral conductivities at $200$ K for a high (thick lines) and a low (thin lines) hole doped case.
 The Dirac point is placed at the zero of the horizontal axis.
 Note that the conduction band contribution is plotted with a scaling factor of $10\times$.
 For the Coulomb-free case (dashed lines), both the valence and the conduction bands give positive contributions to the conductivity, as one would expect from a classical Drude picture.
 In stark contrast, the activation of the Coulomb interactions (solid lines) leads to a significantly lower positive contribution from the valence band, along with a \textit{negative} contribution from the conduction band.
 A completely analogous effect happens for the electron-doped case, where the inclusion of the Coulomb interactions causes the holes to give a negative contribution to the conductivity; see SI \cite{suppl}.
 There we also show that this effect persists even at room temperature.
 What we described so far is the evidence for an extreme Coulomb drag effect between the electron and hole systems.
 The essential physics we observe here is that the majority carriers transfer momentum to the minority ones, causing them to develop a current in a direction opposite to what is dictated by the coupling to the external electric field.
 On the other hand, the minority carriers also drag the majority carriers in the opposite direction, causing them to give a lower, albeit still positive, contribution.
-This extreme Coulomb drag effect becomes more prominent the closer one gets to the charge neutrality point.
+This extreme Coulomb drag effect becomes more prominent the closer one gets to the CNP.
 Note that this phenomenon has been experimentally observed in Ref. \cite{ponomarenko2024extreme}.
 It is now interesting to inquire whether the mode of this charge transport is hydrodynamic.
 This question is motivated by the prevailing wisdom that the Coulomb scatterings between the charge carriers contain a large proportion of the momentum conserving (Normal) type processes.
-And in systems where Normal processes dominate over momentum destroying (Umklapp or impurity) ones, hydrodynamic behavior manifests.
+While it is well-known that in 2D systems the decay of the screened Coulomb potential goes as $r^{-1}$ for small distance $r$ as opposed to exponentially (Yukawa-type) as in 3D, making the former a long-range interaction \cite{Giuliani_Vignale_2005}.
+However, having a long-range Coulomb interaction alone is not a sufficient condition for the hydrodynamic behavior.
+The scattering events must also be predominantly of the Normal type.
 In such a case, the non-equilibrium distribution function takes the form of a shifted Fermi distribution, the shift amount being characterized by a global drift velocity.
 We investigate this next.